 By Todd Johnson, Chairman and President of Kollective

-This is Part 1 in a series of articles on what I think you should be aware of in terms of your network infrastructure as it relates to your global, internal communications plans.
+This is the final article in this series on network infrastructure as it relates to your global, internal communications plans.
 While technology advancements are opening up the possibilities for more effective, streamlined communications inside the firewall, the set of factors that need to be taken into account to achieve these goals are getting no less complex.

 I provide specifics on the “control and adapt” features of software-defined network solutions, such as the software-defined enterprise content delivery network (SD ECDN).
 These kinds of solutions are important because they offer cost-reduction, improved capabilities over hardware-based solutions and the ability to satisfy the growing communications needs of both Business and IT user communities.

 In Part 1, I explain what I mean by “control” features.
 In Part 2, I talk about “adapt” features.
 In this article, I describe how good delivery infrastructure solutions can help you assess whether or not your enterprise network is ready for more video.

 Software-defined is a term that is increasingly used to describe solutions that deliver network capability in software that may have historically been delivered via hardware devices.
 The ability for software-defined solutions to be delivered in a fraction of the time, for a fraction of the cost of their hardware-based predecessors has led to the rapid adoption of a wide range of software-defined technologies in today’s enterprise environment.